-As a bass guitarist, composer and initiator, Teun (Netherlands, 1991) has always had a broad interest in various musical genres, which has never limited him to playing only one genre.
-Teun has performed nationally and internationally with a wide variety of bands in genres such as blues, jazz, funk, rock, punk, impro, afrobeat, Latin and other types of world music.
+As a bass guitarist, composer and initiator, Teun (Netherlands, 1991) has always had a broad interest in different musical genres, which has never limited him to playing only one genre.
+Teun has performed nationally and internationally with a wide variety of bands in genres such as blues, jazz, funk, rock, punk, impro, Latin and various types of African music.
 One of his better-known bands was De Raad van Toezicht, with whom he played on most leading national stages, released two albums, received a nomination for a Zilveren Notenkraker and was a regular guest on various radio and television programmes such as De Wereld Draait Door.

-Other bands and projects in which Teun has been active as initiator, bass guitarist and composer in recent years include: the punk jazz band SPUNK! and his educational music programme for primary schools Life of Matheo.
-In addition, Teun is a sideman in the jazz formation Meika.
+Other bands and projects in which Teun has been active as initiator, bass guitarist and composer are: the punk jazz band SPUNK! and his educational music programme for primary schools Life of Matheo.
+Teun is also playing bass guitar in the new-jazz formation Meika.

 “Creemers leads the way with his guitar-like approach to bass playing.
 Naamu is thus a thoroughly enjoyable jaunt replete with earthy grooves and dazzling vocals.”

 “My favourite of the album: the opening track À Nyininka with that sublime bass line.
 Never heard anything like it coming from a bass guitar before!”Musicmaker Magazine May 2023 – Erk Willemsen

 “‘Naamu’ by Teun Creemers is an unparalleled mix of jazz, West African music and funk, which, as a debut album, immediately nestles rock-solid among all the other CDs and LPs…”Rinus van der Heijden – Jazznu